iloveicedgreentea/GoWatchIt/readme.md

         "triggeraspectratiochangeonevent": true,
         "triggerlightsonevent": true,
         "triggeravrmastervolumechangeonevent": true,
-        // optional if using hdmi sync. the name of the remote entities. you only need one "envyremotename": "envy",
+        // optional if using hdmi sync via an entity. the name of the remote entities, or a binary sensor.
+If binary sensor, set source.source to "binary_sensor".
+See readme
-        "jvcremotename": "nz7",
-        "binarysensorname": "some_sensor",
+        "remoteentityname": "jvc",
-        // names of scripts which call remote.xyz or play/pause/stop your player of choice if not using plex "playscriptname": "",
+        // optional: set only if plex.enabled is false. names of scripts which call Home assistant scripts to play/pause/stop "playscriptname": "",
         "pausescriptname": "",
         "stopscriptname": ""